mrcjkb/Polysun-4diac-ControllerPlugin/README.md

   - Eclipse (http://www.eclipse.org/downloads/)

 The Eclipse project can be imported with File > Import... > Existing projects into Workspace.
-A javadoc can be found in this project's ..\doc subdirectory.
+A javadoc can be found in this project's ..\docs subdirectory.